tealc210/mp-k8s/readme.md

 - running minikube
 - kubectl binary

+> !!!DISCLAIMER!!!
-> **!!!DISCLAIMER!!!
+>
-> In case you're using the minikube docker driver, you'll have to change the value of iptables.masqueradeAll to true in the kube-proxy confimap, and restart the corresponding pod :
+> In case you're using the minikube docker driver, you'll have to change the value of 'iptables.masqueradeAll' to true in the kube-proxy confimap, and restart the corresponding pod :
+>
 > \> kubectl -n kube-system edit cm kube-proxy
+>
 > \> kubectl -n kube-system delete pod -l k8s-app=kube-proxy
+>
-> !!!DISCLAIMER!!!**
+> !!!DISCLAIMER!!!

 #### Deploy PayMyBuddy on your node(s) :